shinrich/amc-ts-docs/ssl-api.en.rst

 .. c:type:: TS_SSL_SNI_HOOK

 This hook is called if the client provides SNI information in the SSL handshake.
-If called it will always be called after ``TS_SSL_CLIENT_PRE_HANDSHAKE_HOOK``.
+If called it will always be called after ``TS_VCONN_PRE_ACCEPT_HOOK``.

-The Traffic Server core first executes logic in the SNI callback to store the servername in the TSVConn object and  to evaluate the settings in the
-:c:type:`ssl_multicert.config` file based on the server name.
+The Traffic Server core first evaluates the settings in the :c:type:`ssl_multicert.config` file based on the server name.
 Then the core SNI callback executes the plugin registered SNI callback code.
 The plugin callback can access the servername by calling the openssl function :c:func:`SSL_get_servername`.

-If server running Traffic server has the appropriate openSSL patch installed, the SNI callback can return ``SSL_TLSEXT_ERR_READ_AGAIN`` to stop the SSL handshake processing.
+If the server running Traffic Server has the appropriate openSSL patch installed, the SNI callback can return ``SSL_TLSEXT_ERR_READ_AGAIN`` to stop the SSL handshake processing.
 This results in ``SSL_accept`` returning ``SSL_ERROR_WANT_SNI_RESOLVE`` before completing the SSL handshake (only the client hello message will have been received).
 Additional processing could reenable the virtual connection causing the ``SSL_accept`` to be called again to complete the handshake exchange.
 In the case of a blind tunnel conversion, the SSL handshake will never be completed by Traffic Server.

 The plugin callbacks can halt the SSL handshake processing by not reenabling the connection (i.e., by not calling :c:func:`TSSslVConnReenable`).
 If a plugin SNI callback does not reenable the connection, the global callback will return ``SSL_TLSEXT_ERR_READ_AGAIN``.